 Journey time from the border to Siem Reap is 2.5 hours.
 Cambodian driving, by the way, is something you will remember and recount for many years to come.

-If doing it by minibus, the journey time is longer but the price only $12-$15 including the ferry ticket, with a big bus transporting you to the border and then a minibus to the pier at Centrepoint.
+If doing it by minibus, the journey time is longer but the price only $12-$15 including the ferry ticket.
+You take a big bus to the border and then a minibus to the pier at Centrepoint.
 For an additional 100bt to 150bt, the minibus will offer to take you to your resort.
 You will likely be on the last ferry at 19.30.

 Visa at Aranya Prathet (Poipet) Border

-E-visas are accepted for entry and exit and take you out of the scam nonsense all together, but not necessarily the wait.
-Do not change money anywhere near the border or in any restaurants along the way.
+You can use e-visas for entry and exit.
+By using them, you remove all the scam nonsense.
+You do not, however, remove the wait.
+Never change money anywhere near the border or in any restaurants along the way.